viditvarshney/Python/README.md

 # python
-##Coding in python
+## Coding in python
-All the codes regarding python are being uploaded in the repository
+<br> All the codes regarding python are being uploaded in the repository